vectara/vectara-ui/README.md

 - Nobody enjoys CSS.
 The primary interface of VUI is React and TS, not CSS.
 - Design props as abstractions over the CSS.
 Optimize for common use cases.
-- Expect the consumer to think about the CSS as a last resort.
+- Expect the consuming developer to think about the CSS as a last resort.

 ### Components should be composable